-Hi, I'm Gerry O'Brien, and welcome to Querying SQL Server 2012.
-In this course, I'm going to introduce you to using SQL servers and data manipulation language statements focused on querying data from tables.
+- [Voiceover] Hi, I'm Gerry O'Brien, and welcome to Querying SQL Server 2012.
+In this course, I'm going to introduce you to using SQL Server's data manipulation language statements focused on querying data from tables.
 We'll begin by looking at a history of SQL Server and relational theory to form a foundation of your SQL knowledge.
-Next, we'll focus on the core concepts of selecting data from single and multiple tables with a select statement and using available filters to fine-tune your queries.
+Next, we'll focus on the core concepts of selecting data from single and multiple tables with a select statement and using available filters to fine tune your queries.

-We'll then see examples of grouping and sorting your results.
-As well as working with different data types, such as date and time.
-And then we'll focus on built in functions for manipulating those data types.
-We'll follow up with some more advanced topics on writing subqueries, and common table expressions, and then finish up with a look at transact SQL programming constructs.
-And performance analysis of the queries that we write.
+We'll then see examples of grouping and sorting your results, as well as working with different data types such as date and time, and then we'll focus on built-in functions for manipulating those data types.
+We'll follow up with some more advanced topics on writing subqueries and common table expressions, and then finish up with a look at Transact-SQL programming constructs and performance analyses of the queries that we write.
 So let's get started Querying SQL Server.